 Divorce can feel like uncharted territory as an expat.
-Here are the steps to take when filing for divorce in Luxembourg.
+Here are the steps to take when filing for a divorce in Luxembourg.

 The divorce rate in Luxembourg is around 1,000 divorces per year, and roughly half of divorces in Luxembourg are within international couples or mixed nationals and foreigners.
 Divorce in a relationship is an emotional time, difficult and full of bumps.
 If you are going through a divorce in Luxembourg, there are key steps, divorce laws and information to help guide you through the process.

 Divorce law in Luxembourg: Mutual consent, grounds of fault or separation

 Divorce law in Luxembourg divides the means of separation into three areas: mutual consent, grounds of fault (violence) and irretrievable breakdown of marriage.
 Marriages can only be dissolved in court and by court proceedings – as in no other form of mediation would be legally recognized.
 In any case, the court can dismiss a request if the divorce leads to an instable home environment for children, and in some cases also the spouse.

 Divorce in Luxembourg by mutual consent can be considered after two years of marriage, and both spouses must be a minimum age of 23.
 Agreements need to be made that decides where each spouse will live during the divorce proceedings, and the two usual issues to clear are property assets and children arrangements.
 When dividing property is involved, there has to be a notary to legally create an inventory and estimate a value.
 Spouses can choose to remain living in Luxembourg or live out of the country — but remember that two court meetings will require your presence in Luxembourg.